nvim-computercraft/ide-config/README.md

 Copy `.gitmodules`, `.luarc.json`, `cc-tweaked.yaml`, and `selene.toml` to the root of your project.

 Update your submodules with `git submodule sync`.

 Optionally, copy the provided `Justfile` to allow easily running Selene.

 ## Design decisions

 Any globals defined in `cc-tweaked.yaml` are set as read-only to prevent accidents.
 You probably don't want this if you're writing an operating system that replaces these globals.

+## Credits
+- [@carsakiller](https://github.com/carsakiller) for CC: Tweaked's Lua Language Server library.
+- [@MasonGulu](https://github.com/MasonGulu) and [@Autist69420](https://github.com/Autist69420) for becoming early users of this configuration set.
+- You, because you are awesome for reading that entire document.